Troy, Michigan: Colleges and universities

-Troy is home to Walsh College, a business-oriented school, as well as branches for the University of Phoenix, Northwood University, Central Michigan University, Spring Arbor University, and the International Academy of Design and Technology.
-Michigan State University also has its Management Education Center (Eli Broad College of Business) located off of I-75 near the intersection of Crooks Rd. and Square Lake Rd.
-(19 Mile).
+Troy is the location of Walsh College, a business school, as well as branches of the University of Phoenix, Northwood University, Central Michigan University, Spring Arbor University, International Academy of Design and Technology, and Michigan State University.

 Primary and secondary schools

-There are 7 different school districts serving the city of Troy; however, Troy School District serves the majority of the limits.
+There are seven school districts serving Troy; however, Troy School District serves the majority of the city limits.
 The district has multiple elementary schools, four middle schools, and two zoned high schools: Troy High School and Athens High School.